About disability and sexuality

 - social rules such as public and private behaviours, and personal boundaries.

-If you’re a parent of a child with a disability, it may be helpful to have appropriate information about puberty, menstruation (a disability doesn’t affect when a girl starts menstruating) and sexual relationships on hand for your child.
+If you’re a parent of a child with disability, it may be helpful to have appropriate information about puberty, menstruation (most disabilities don’t affect when a girl starts menstruating) and romantic and sexual relationships on hand for your child.

-Children and teenagers with an intellectual disability, such as that associated with autism, may need longer to get used to the idea of the changes that come with puberty.
-You can help them by preparing before puberty starts (from age eight to 13 in girls, and nine to 14 in boys).
+Children and teenagers with intellectual disability, may need longer to get used to the idea of the changes that come with puberty.
+You can help them by preparing before puberty starts (from age 8 to 13 in girls, and 9 to 14 in boys).

-Rates of abuse, especially sexual abuse, are shockingly high for people with a disability.
-According to research by Women with Disabilities Australia, 90 per cent of Australian women with an intellectual disability have been sexually abused.
-And a 2007 study of 850 reported rapes in Victoria found that more than a quarter were perpetrated against a person with a disability.
+Rates of abuse, especially sexual abuse, are shockingly high for people with disability.
+According to research by Women with Disabilities Australia, 90% of women with an intellectual disability have been sexually abused.
+And a quarter of reported rapes against women in Victoria are against women with disability.

 This sexual and other abuse often goes unreported, and often occurs before the person being abused reaches the age of 18.

-If you’re a friend, family member or carer of a person with an intellectual disability, and you are concerned about their wellbeing, call the National Disability Abuse and Neglect Hotline on 1800 880 052.
+If you’re a friend, family member or carer of a person with an intellectual disability, and you are concerned about their wellbeing, call the National Disability Abuse and Neglect Hotline on 1800 880 052 or email email@example.com.
 They can help you find the best way to deal with an issue and will usually refer you to an appropriate service.